YasmineBB/curated/lighthouse.md

 ### FIX Alt text

-I added alt text to the 'Read More' link on the artist's page once their image is hovered over, improving the accessibility score on the artists page.
+I added alt text to the 'Read More' link on the artist's page once their image is hovered over, as this was flagged in the Lighthouse scoring for the Artist page.
+However, this was removed after being flagged as an error in the HTML validator testing.

 ## Mobile